-Mr Colvin (Deputy Headteacher) is the designated lead for Safeguarding and Child Protection, along with Miss Aggus, Mrs Jodie Burton and Ms Shrestha who are also trained to fulfill this role.
+Mr Colvin (Deputy Headteacher) is the designated lead for Safeguarding and Child Protection, along with Miss Aggus and Ms Shrestha who are also trained to fulfill this role.
 You can also make an anonymous referral by ringing school or Social Care directly.
 Our Safeguarding and Child Protection Policy and Anti-bullying Policy are available in the Parent’s section under Policies.

-We also have our own Family Support Worker, Jodie Burton, who is based in school on Thursdays and Fridays.
-In addition, Attendance Officer Melanie Jago is happy to help should you have issues with getting your child to school.
+We also have our own Attendance Officer Melanie Jago, who is happy to help should you have issues with getting your child to school.